tristanbes/qiubaiying.github.io/_posts/2020-03-06-how-serverless-saved-us-for-$2-with-bref-sh.md

 ~20 seconds (pdf generation) x 2,000 PDF = _11 hours of PDF generation_

+Average of generation is 2 seconds, but on heavy PDF that contains multiple pages of multiple reports it can require up to 30 seconds.

 During those 11 hours you'd need to ensure that the generation can survive that long (through app deployements, server restart etc...) and a way to monitor that the process is running, for example using [Supervisor](http://supervisord.org/).

 It would also require you to code the whole process using "[defensive programming](https://en.wikipedia.org/wiki/Defensive_programming)" in order to ensure the continuing function of your code under unforeseen circcumstances.